 Grupo Unicaja Banco's financial strength and typical banking business have allowed it to focus its attention on personalised customer management.

-Unicaja Banco has a nationwide banking network comprised of around a thousand branches, a workforce of over 8,000 employees and a solid customer base of over 4 million customers.
+Unicaja Banco has a nationwide banking network comprised of around a thousand branches, nearly 2,500 ATMs of its own, a workforce of nearly 8,000 employees and a solid customer base of over 4 million customers.

 Address: Avenida de Andalucía, 10 y 12.
 Málaga.